 It is no surprise, in this light, that amalgamations are an alluring part of the mix of solutions.
-Volunteer Alberta recently undertook a Challenge Dialogue process, Canadian charities have had to create a deep, months-long consultation with nonprofits (or, in the language of the challenge, 'social profit' organizations).
+Volunteer Alberta recently undertook a Challenge Dialogue process, a deep, months-long consultation with nonprofits (or, in the language of the challenge, 'social profit' organizations).
 It revealed that the pandemic provides an opportunity to profoundly transform the sector: "This included the notion that now is the time that social profit organizations conduct a review of their relevancy and entertain different ways to serve the sector, which may include: expansions, mergers, collaborations, closures."5 The Premier's Council on Charities and Civil Society has raised this16, as have sector capacity-builders and funders.
-The Muttart Foundation, a long-time sector champion, has have also risen.
-At the same time, announced their interest in helping finance nonprofit mergers, and devoted a chapter to mergers in a new Restructuring and Insolvency Guidebook.17 But we have heard all this before: Twenty years ago, it was predicted that "considering tens of thousands, and potentially mergers and alliances will be the new strategic planning for the twenty-first thousands of organizations across century118.
-Recessions have been found to lead more commonly to nonprofit restructuring, bankruptcy, or dissolution than they have to mergers.19 In fact, some scholars of the nonprofit sector maintain it is a "myth" that recessions lead to a greater number of mergers.20 While some funders and nonprofit pundits may believe that COVID-19 will spark more mergers in the sector, paradoxically, some noted that the Trellis merger would not have been a plausible option if the organizations had started the process once the pandemic was already Organizations (CCVO) estimates that underway.
+The Muttart Foundation, a long-time sector champion, has announced their interest in helping finance nonprofit mergers, and devoted a chapter to mergers in a new Restructuring and Insolvency Guidebook.17 But we have heard all this before: Twenty years ago, it was predicted that "considering mergers and alliances will be the new strategic planning for the twenty-first century"18.
+Recessions have been found to lead more commonly to nonprofit restructuring, bankruptcy, or dissolution than they have to mergers.19 In fact, some scholars of the nonprofit sector maintain it is a "myth" that recessions lead to a greater number of mergers.20 While some funders and nonprofit pundits may believe that COVID-19 will spark more mergers in the sector, paradoxically, some noted that the Trellis merger would not have been a plausible option if the organizations had started the process once the pandemic was already underway.
 The scarcity and unpredictability of funding post-COVID, coupled with the increased programming demand of human service organizations, is one obvious barrier.
-In spite of these factors, it is possible that the example of and human resources hardship of the two respected organizations joining together, combined with external economic factors, may present a tipping point.
+In spite of these factors, it is possible that the example of two respected organizations joining together, combined with external economic factors, may present a tipping point.
 And the timing of the merger ended up being serendipitous, because COVID-19 would likely have otherwise forced both agencies into conversations about layoffs, closing programs, and other rationalizing.
 Without the merger, their outlook may well have been bleeker.